mcadariu/pg_changepoint/README.md

 [Change points](https://en.wikipedia.org/wiki/Change_detection) are abrupt variations in time series data.
 The concept is useful for many use-cases, for example you can view the talk [Using Change Point Detection to Fight Noisy Benchmark Results](https://www.p99conf.io/session/using-change-point-detection-to-fight-noisy-benchmark-results/) by
 Matt Fleming.
-`pg_changepoint` is a PostgreSQL extension for detecting change points.
+`pg_changepoint` is a PostgreSQL extension for detecting change points in the data.
 It is a port of [Andrey Akinshin's](https://aakinshin.net/posts/edpelt/) implementation of the ED-PELT algorithm in C#.

 For an intro to changepoint analysis, see this tutorial by [Dr Rebecca Killick](https://www.youtube.com/watch?v=WelmlZK5G2Y).